Sagarbudhwani/prompt-collection/CONTRIBUTING.md

 - Help others when you can
 - Celebrate contributions!

+## 🔒 Security Notes

+This is a static website with no backend, user data, or authentication.

+If you find any security concerns, please report them through regular issues using our bug report template.

 ## 📄 License

 By contributing, you agree that your contributions will be licensed under the MIT License.
 See [LICENSE](LICENSE) for details.